• Skip to primary navigation

 A gorgeous jar of pink chive blossom infused vinegar sitting in between dropped dried chive blossoms and a strainer resting on a striped linen cloth.

-If you try this Chive Blossom Infused Vinegar recipe, let me know how it turns out by leaving a comment and/or a rating below!
-And make sure you're following along on, Pinterest, Instagram and Facebook for more wildly nutritious recipes!
+If you try this Chive Blossom Infused Vinegar recipe, let me know how it turns out by leaving a comment and rating below.
+Also, make sure you're following along on Pinterest, Instagram, Facebook and Flipboard for more wildly nutritious recipes!

 Recipe By : Michelle McCowan

-Dietary GF, Keto, Nut Free, Oil Free, Soy Free, Sugar Free, Vegan
+Dietary DF, GF, Nut Free, Soy Free, Sugar Free

 Yield 500 ml